Rhonda Vincent

 Rhonda Lea Vincent (born July 13, 1962) is an American bluegrass singer, songwriter, and multi-instrumentalist.

 Vincent's music career began when she was a child in her family's band The Sally Mountain Show, and it has spanned more than four decades.
-Vincent first achieved success in the bluegrass genre in the 1970s and '80s, earning the respect of her mostly male peers for her mastery of the progressive chord structures and multi-range, fast-paced vocals intrinsic to bluegrass music.
+Vincent first achieved success in the bluegrass genre in the 1970s and 1980s, earning the respect of her mostly male peers for her mastery of the progressive chord structures and multi-range, fast-paced vocals intrinsic to bluegrass music.
+In media, Vincent has been dubbed the "Queen of Bluegrass" by several sources.
 Vincent is an in-demand guest vocalist for other bluegrass and country music performers, appearing on recordings by Dolly Parton, Alan Jackson, Tanya Tucker, Joe Diffie, Faith Hill and other notables.

 Vincent is an eight-time Grammy nominee, winning the Grammy Award for Best Bluegrass Album in 2017.
 In 2020, she was inducted as a member of the Grand Ole Opry.